 The answer is Yes.
+A GDD can play a crucial role, even if in solo projects.
 You should certainly have a GDD.
 It doesn’t have to be 100 pages long, but a good GDD is a lot more than just guidelines for your game.

 Keeps You Focused